Magical properties of 2540 Km baseline Superbeam Experiment: Calculation

 In this letter, we consider the following configuration.
 We assume that the $\nu_\mu$ source is located at Brookhaven which produces a NuMI-like beam with $0.8$ megawatt beam power.
 This corresponds to $7.3 \times 10^{20}$ protons on target (POT), with energy 120 GeV, per year \cite{nova}.
-We assume a $300$ Kton water Cerenkov detector at Homestake $2540$ km away.
-We also assume that the orientation of the beamline is such that the detector location is $7$mr off-axis.
-In our calculations, we take the NuMI fluxes and scale them appropriately to obtain the event numbers at this distance and for this off axis location \cite{messier}.
+We assume a $300$ Kt water Cerenkov detector at Homestake $2540$ km away.
+We also assume that the orientation of the beamline is such that the detector location is $7$ mr off-axis.
+In our calculations, we take the NuMI NOERs for this off-axis location and scale them appropriately to obtain the NOERs at this distance \cite{messier}.
 Our signal is electron appearance in the far detector, due to $\nu_\mu \to \nu_e$ oscillations.
 Single $\pi^0$ events produced by neutral current interactions form a potentially huge background to this signal.
 The visible energy of the neutral current events is usually much smaller than the true energy of the neutrino and hence they can be suppressed by a large factor \cite{brookhome}.
 The remainder of these neutral current events, together with the electron events produced by beam $\nu_e$ form the actual background.
 This background was estimated in a previous study to be about $1\%$ of the unoscillated events \cite{brookhome}.
 We include this background in our study.
-We calculate the event rates for the energy range $1-10$ GeV, in bins of width $0.4$ GeV and smear the obtained event distribution with a Gaussian probability in energy with $\sigma_E = 0.15E$.
+We calculate the number of events for the energy range $1-10$ GeV, in bins of width $0.4$ GeV and smear the obtained event distribution with a Gaussian probability in energy with $\sigma_E = 0.15E$.
 We define the statistical $\chi^2$ between the event distribution for NH and that for IH, by

 $N^{TR}_i$ is the number of events for the {\bf true} hierarchy plus the number of background events. $N^{TE}_i$ is the number of events for the {\bf test} hierarchy, which is the opposite of the true hierarchy, plus the number of background events.
 The true hierarchy can be either NH or IH and we consider both possibilities.
 In calculating the event distributions, the following values of neutrino parameters are used: $\Delta_{21} = 8 \times 10^{-5}$ eV$^2$, $|\Delta_{31}| = 2.5 \times 10^{-3}$ eV$^2$, $\sin^2 \theta_{12} = 0.31$ and $\sin^2 \theta_{23} = 0.5$ \cite{globalfits}.
 We do the calculation for various different input values of $\sin^2 2 \theta_{13}$ starting from $0.1$ and going down to $0.02$ in steps of $0.01$. $\dcp$ is varied from $0$ to $360^\circ$ in steps of $45^\circ$.